 A cross-training shoe is designed to take you from sport to sport with one pair of shoes.
 This type of shoe is not appropriate for someone who plans on running more than four to five miles a day.
 A cross trainer is usually made of mesh materials and strips of leather in the fabric.
 If the shoe has a “running” tread on the sole, it may be difficult to wear the shoe on a court for an exercise class or game.

 Court shoes include those designed for basketball, tennis, and volleyball.
-Court shoes have a solid tread and typically are made of soft leather.
+They have a solid tread and typically are made of soft leather.
 They are designed to provide stability in all directions.
-They may have the traditional low cut just below the ankle or a high cut.
+And may have the traditional low cut just below the ankle or a high cut.
 The higher cut is normally found on basketball shoes to offer increased ankle support during jumping and landing.